 The purpose of the Level II Adjunct Faculty Engagement Program is to provide recognition for adjunct faculty who have demonstrated commitment to student success and teaching excellence above and beyond the walls of the classroom.
 This is demonstrated through the completion of a body of work in the areas of college service and professional development, after which a unit-eligible adjunct faculty member may receive the following incentives as defined in the 2016-2021 adjunct faculty agreement:

-- An interview for a posted full-time faculty position for which the adjunct employee is qualified.
+- A phone interview for a posted full-time faculty position for which the adjunct employee is qualified

-Please review the details for the program below, including the process, timeline, and frequently asked questions (FAQs), and the renewal process after achieving the Level II designation.
+Please review the details for the program below, including the expectations & requirements, timeline, frequently asked questions (FAQs), and the renewal process after achieving the Level II designation.

 - Complete the application, Professional Development History Form, and College Service History Form.
-Attach all of the remaining required documents and drop off a hard-copy at your division office or mail to your division dean by February 14, 2019.
+Attach all of the remaining required documents and drop off a hard-copy at your division office or mail to your Dean by March 6, 2020.

-2. Complete the Reflective Educator Graduate Equivalency Course (online, 6 weeks)
+STEP 2: Successfully complete the Reflective Educator Graduate Equivalency Course (GEC).